Fresh vs Dried Herbs: A Complete Guide

 Oregano

-One of the few herbs that is actually better dried than fresh.
-Dried oregano has a more concentrated, earthy flavor that works beautifully in tomato sauces, pizza, and Greek dishes.
-Fresh oregano is more peppery and works well in salad dressings and marinades.
+One of the few herbs that arguably improves when dried.
+Dried oregano has a concentrated, earthy warmth that defines pizza sauce and Greek salads.
+Fresh oregano is more peppery and assertive — wonderful in Mediterranean dishes, marinades, and grilled meats.
+Use the standard 3:1 ratio when substituting.

 Thyme